Inheritances in Divorce

 Family Law Attorneys Serving Individuals in the Atlanta Area

 Most people understand that divorcing spouses must divide their assets, including real estate, bank account funds, personal possessions, and so on.
 One question that frequently arises is how an inheritance is treated in divorce.
 The answer may depend upon several factors, and when there is a dispute, the issue may have to be resolved by a judge.
-If you have questions regarding how a particular inheritance may be treated, the family law lawyers at the Law Offices of Thomas C. Rowsey can assist you.
-Many Atlanta residents have sought our guidance with a variety of complicated issues that arise during a divorce.
+If you have questions regarding how a particular inheritance may be treated, the lawyers at Rowsey & Stelter can assist you.
+Many Atlanta residents have sought our guidance with a variety of complicated family law issues that arise during a divorce.

 Classifying Inheritances as Separate or Marital Property